-If you are an Uber driver or have a vehicle on the road leased to an Uber driver, you should, by now know that it is a source of income, pretty much your office on wheels.
-Any car can become an Uber, there are a number of types of vehicles on offer and it has pretty much turned the taxi industry on its head.
-If you have an Uber enabled car, or if you have your vehicle registered with Uber, you may need more than just ordinary automotive insurance.
-What you need is a commercial auto insurance policy.
+Although the Toyota Prius is the most popular choice for Uber Drivers, any car can be used as an Uber.
+The launch of this taxi app has pretty much turned the taxi industry on its head.
+If you have an Uber enabled car, or if you have your vehicle registered with Uber, you will need more than just ordinary car insurance.
+What you need is a policy for taxi insurance.
 An ‘Uber insurance’, if you will.

 Here are a few things that your Uber insurance should effectively cover: